 I’ve been to University of Phoenix Stadium several times before, but this is the first time for a concert.
 The first opening act is on the stage right now.
 The crowd is slowly trickling in.

 Once again, we’re safely home in Phoenix.
 The weekend really flew by.

 For the sake of completeness, I’ll report that we returned safely to Phoenix yesterday morning.
 My mom met us at the security checkpoint, and our bags were already at the carousel when we got there.
 We arrived home in time for a quick lunch and a shower and made it to the last Mass at … Continue reading Home in time for a quick lunch and a shower

 Seen at Sky Harbor this afternoon: Translation: If you submit to our thorough background investigation and prove to us you’re no threat to national security, we’ll let you leave your shoes on when we photograph your genitals.

 I’m at Sky Harbor for a little while this afternoon, waiting to pick up my aunt arriving from New England.
 Terminal 4 has seen some vast improvements in its food selection over the past several years, but I’m seldom here long enough to enjoy them.
-Many of the national chains have been replaced by local … Continue reading Phoenix Sky Harbor Airport, Terminal 4
+Many of the national chains have been replaced by local … Continue reading Waiting on an arrival at Phoenix Sky Harbor Airport, Terminal 4

 I was quite tired when I got in last night, so I had something to eat and went straight to bed.
 Our flights were all more or less on time, and a cousin gave us a ride home from the airport.
 I have a lot of follow-up posts to write, but for the next few … Continue reading Safely home